-You're also able to select six retailers from which to gain 1% cashback on Curve Cash, as well as mobile phone insurance, a worldwide airport lounge key and a rental car collision waiver insurance.
+You're also able to select six retailers from which to gain 1% cashback on Curve Cash, as well as mobile phone insurance, a worldwide airport lounge key and car hire insurance.
 All on an 18g metal card.

-This may seem expensive but if you're prone to travelling, spend a lot of money to gain cashback from and pay separately for mobile phone insurance, it may be worth taking a look to see if this will suit your lifestyle.
+This may seem expensive but if you're prone to travelling, spend a lot of money to gain cashback and pay separately for mobile phone insurance, it may be worth taking a look to see if this will suit your lifestyle.

 Have you ever gone to pay using your debit card, and the payment has been declined?
 Embarrassing right?
 Don't worry, we've all been there!

-Curve have cleverly developed 'anti-embarrassment mode', whereby users can set two backup cards that Curve will automatically use if your card is declined at the checkout – saving you a red face at the till.
+Curve has cleverly developed an 'anti-embarrassment mode'.
+This is where users can set two backup cards that Curve will automatically use if a Curve card is declined at the checkout – saving you a red face at the till.

-To activate anti-embarrassment mode, head to the Curve app.
+To activate the anti-embarrassment mode, head to the Curve app.
 You'll want to go to settings on the app, Features, Anti-Embarrassment Mode, then turn it on.
 You'll be prompted to choose up to two backup cards that Curve can use for payment if your set card fails.

 Go Back in Time

 Did you use the wrong card for a purchase and it messed up your accounts, leaving you annoyed and wishing you could go back in time to use your other card?
-Another great feature of Curve is that you can use their 'Go Back in Time' feature, for up to £5,000, up to 30-120 days (depending on which card you have) after you've paid for an item.
+Another great feature of Curve is that you can 'Go Back in Time', for up to £5,000, up to 30–120 days (depending on which card you have) after you've paid for an item.